 “I just finished using Auvik earlier this morning troubleshooting an issue at a customer.
 Found a fingerprint door entry device that was generating excessive traffic on their network, affecting performance of all other devices on the network.”

-They also pose a significant security risk, since they’re loaded with vulnerabilities—from weak passwords to insecure data transfers.
-If they’re not accounted for, they can cause serious problems.
+IoT devices also pose a significant security risk, since they’re loaded with vulnerabilities—from weak passwords to insecure data transfers.
+If not accounted for, they can cause serious problems.

 “I was able to locate a device that was communicating with China for no reason.
 I was extremely impressed with how quickly I could find what I was looking for, and we resolved the issue by adding a geo-restriction rule to the firewall.”

-So, if you’re worried about problems caused by IoT, don’t bother.
+So, if you’re worried about problems caused by IoT, you can rest easy.
 When you add Auvik to your software stack, monitoring and managing IoT becomes way less complicated.